 Procrastination.
 That little song and dance we do with ourselves where we promise that we'll have more time tomorrow, we'll get to it next week.
-If you find yourself doing the song and dance a little too often, it's home to get honest with yourself.
+If you find yourself doing this song and dance a little too often, it's time to get honest with yourself.

-So when procrastination gets out of hand, it can truly take on the feeling of having a genuine mental illness, because it can spiral badly.
+Procrastination comes from our struggle with self-control as well as our inability to accurately predict how we'll feel in the future.
+"I don't feel like it" takes precedence over goals; however, it can easily turn into a downward spiral of negative emotions that deter future effort.
 If procrastinating makes you doubt yourself and become depressed, and depression notoriously makes people procrastinate, then you can wind up with some serious attitude problems quickly without realizing where they started.

 To feel confident in life, you have to feel in control of it, and procrastination makes a person feel like they can't control the one thing they ought to be able to control: themselves.